JetBrains/amper/docs/src/user-guide/plugins/overview.md

 ---
-description: A bird-eye view of the Amper plugins features and plans.
+description: A bird-eye view of the Kargo plugins features and plans.
 ---
-# Plugins in Amper
+# Plugins in Kargo

 !!! tip "Important"
     1. It is a preview, and things are guaranteed to change.
 Try it out and give us your feedback!